+Related U.S. Application Data

+- (63) Continuation of application No. 08/926,870, filed on Sep.
+10, 1997, now Pat.
+No. 6,141,658.

+- (51)(52)

+- (58)

-A computer system is used for managing product knowledge related to products offered for sale by a selling entity.
-The computer system includes a memory arrangement with at least one processing unit being coupled to the memory arrangement.
-The computing system defines a data model to describe relationships between data categories.
-A data instance is input to the computer system that corresponds to one or more of the data categories.
+A computer system and method are used for managing product knowledge related to products offered for sale by a selling entity.
+The computer system includes a memory arrangement.
+At least one processing unit is coupled to the memory arrangement.
+A data model is defined that describes relationships between data categories.
+A data instance is input that corresponds to one or more of the data categories.
 The data instance represents at least part of the product knowledge.
-The computer system can also create a user-defined relationship item for the data instance and present the product knowledge to a user of the system in a manner established by the data model and the user-defined relationship.
-The product knowledge that is presented by the computing system includes information that corresponds to the data instance.
+The computer system can also create a userdefined relationship item for the data instance and present the product knowledge to a user of the system in a manner established by the data model and the user-defined relationship.
+The product knowledge that is presented includes information that corresponds to the data instance.

-30 Claims, 18 Drawing Sheets
+17 Claims, 18 Drawing Sheets